riti1302/CartPole/README.md

 # CartPole Game Bot

 This is a reinforcement learning problem.
-I used Deep Q-learning algorithm to build this game bot.
+I used Deep Q-learning algorithm to build this game bot

 <p align="center"> <img src="sample.gif"/> </p>